alex000kim/nsfw_data_scraper/README.md

 ## Prerequisites
 - Python3 environment: `conda env create -f environment.yml`
 - Java runtime environment:
-   - Ubuntu linux:`sudo apt-get install default-jre`
+   - debian and ubuntu:`sudo apt-get install default-jre`
 - Linux command line tools: `wget`, `convert` (`imagemagick` suite of tools), `rsync`, `shuf`

 ## For Windows users
-- option 1
-   You can download a linux distro from windows 10 store and run the scripts there.
+- option 1: download a linux distro from windows 10 store and run the scripts there

 - option 2
-   - Download and install git from [here](https://git-scm.com/download/win).
-Git also installs Bash on your pc.
+   - download and install git from [here](https://git-scm.com/download/win).
+Git also installs Bash on your pc
-   - Download and install wget from [here](http://gnuwin32.sourceforge.net/packages/wget.htm) and add it to PATH.
+   - download and install wget from [here](http://gnuwin32.sourceforge.net/packages/wget.htm) and add it to PATH
-   - You can now run the scripts.
+   - run the scripts

 ## How to run
 Change working directory to `scripts` and execute each script in the sequence indicated by the number in the file name, e.g.: